serivesmejia/EOCV-Sim/README.md

       Here is another great [step by step video](https://www.youtube.com/watch?v=E2okEJIbUYs) for IntelliJ installation.

 3) **Clone and import the project:** <br/>
-      1) Open IntelliJ IDEA and in the main page click on "Get from Version Control"<br/><br/>
+      1) Open IntelliJ IDEA and in the main page click on "Get from Version Control"<br/>

             <img src='images/eocvsim_screenshot_installation_1.png' width='399' height='249'><br/><br/>
-         Alternatively, if you already had another project opened go to File > New > Project from Version Control...<br/><br/>
+         Alternatively, if you already had another project opened, go to File > New > Project from Version Control...<br/><br/>
             <img src='images/eocvsim_screenshot_installation_2.png' width='419' height='76'>

       2) Another window will show up for cloning and importing a repository into IntelliJ<br/><br/>